openethereum/openethereum.github.io/FAQ-CLI,-Mining,-and-Networks.md

 - `0 req/s`: number of RPC request per seconds
 - `0 µs`: average RPC roundtrip time for a single request

-### Once the node is synced with the top of the chain
+### Imported blocks once the node is synced with the top of the chain
 Example: `2018-05-02 12:33:23  Imported #3153278 28e4…9981 (12 txs, 3.19 Mgas, 6.84 ms, 12.40 KiB) + another 1 block(s) containing 5 tx(s)`
 - `2018-05-02 12:33:23`: timestamp of the log
 - `Imported #3153278`: block number received from peers